M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 - **Disenchanting Table**: Changed Recipe to use Apotheosis Enchanting
 - **FTB**: Added in new titles and screenshots for quest work
 - **Molten Molding**: Updated recipes for many molten mixing to mold recipes to remove possibility of duping
 - **Molten Vents**: Made non-movable to encourage CarryOn.
-Replaced Sculk Grime Vent with Resonite Vent (new blocks, resources, and recipes).
+Replaced Sculk Grime Vent with Resonite Vent (new blocks, resources, and recipes), and adjusted vent biomes for Ochrum, Verdidium, and Crimsite making them more rare.
 - **Create Integration**:
   - Added Create Goggle Curios Slot and Curios Tag for Create Goggles.
   - Fixed compatibility for Enchantment Industry and Caged Mobs Crystallized Experience.